 Cook, V. J. (2010).
 The relationship between first and second language acquisition revisited.
 In E. Macaro (ed.)
 The Continuum companion to second language acquisition (pp.137-157).
 London: Continuum.
 Online

-[Cook, V.J. & Li Wei, The Cambridge Handbook of Linguistic Multi-Competence, CUP - came out after this paper]
+[Cook, V.J. & Li Wei, The Cambridge Handbook of Linguistic Multi-Competence, CUP - came out after this piece in 2016]

 Cook, V. J. & Bassetti, B. (eds) (2011).
 Language and bilingual cognition.
 New York: Psychology Press.